-Whenever the Permittee becomes aware that he/she failed to submit any relevant facts, or submitted incorrect information in the application or in any report to the Manager, the Permittee shall promptly submit such facts or information.
+Whenever the Permittee becomes aware that they failed to submit any relevant facts, or submitted incorrect information in the application or in any report to the Manager, the Permittee shall promptly submit such facts or information.
 In addition, upon request, the Permittee shall furnish to the Manager any information related to compliance with the Permit.
 [40 CFR Part 270.30]

-Noncompliance with terms and conditions of the Permit that result in letters of warning, notice of violation letters from the Cabinet, an agreed order, or criminal enforcement of environmental laws by the Commonwealth of Kentucky shall be used to document the reliability, expertise, integrity and competence of the Permittee, and would be considered by the Cabinet in making future changes to the Permit, pursuant to 40 CFR Part 270 - Subpart D and 40 CFR Part 270.32; and when issuing a new Permit as set forth in 40 CFR Part 270.50.
+Noncompliance with terms and conditions of the Permit that result in letters of warning, notice of violation letters from the Cabinet, an agreed order, change in permit conditions and/or permit duration, or criminal enforcement of environmental laws by the Commonwealth of Kentucky shall be used to document the reliability, expertise, integrity and competence of the Permittee, and would be considered by the Cabinet in making future changes to the Permit, pursuant to 40 CFR Part 270 - Subpart D and 40 CFR Part 270.32; and when issuing a new Permit as set forth in 40 CFR Part 270.50.